tenebrousedge/shell_guide/shell_guide.md

 A full description of git's config options is somewhat out of scope for this guide.
 Check [here][git-config] for more info.

 You will potentially want to add things to your `~/.gitignore` file.
 On OSX having `.DS_Store` in there is not really optional.
+GitHub has a collection of [useful .gitignore files][github-gitignore]

 ### nano